masaner1/quickcurver/README.md

 ![alt tag](http://i.imgur.com/HTNalqO.png)

-Please not that this project is yet in development and hasn't reached a stable version for now.
+Please note that this project is yet in development and hasn't reached a stable version for now.
 This means that you could experience bugs, when playing this game.

 #Installation
 Navigate to the directory and execute: